Dhanshree-Sonar/Guest-Book---Django/README.md

 1. Clone the repository to your local directory or download it
     - Clone command: `$ git clone https://github.com/Dhanshree-Sonar/Guest-Book---Django.git`
-2. Run server.
+2. Run the server.
 It will give you message `Starting development server at {location:port number}`
     - `$ python manage.py runserver`
 3. Open web browser and provide url and port number {http://127.0.0.1:8000/}